Approved by Council: November 1998

 - after body fluid exposure risk and after gloves have been removed, and

 To prevent cross-contamination of different body sites, it may be necessary to perform hand hygiene between procedures on the same person.

-- Medical grade gloves (clean, non-sterile gloves are adequate for routine care) should be worn when contact with blood/body fluids, secretions, excretions, mucous membranes*, non-intact skin and/or potentially contaminated items is anticipated.
+- Medical grade gloves (clean, non-sterile gloves are adequate for routine care) must be worn when contact with blood/body fluids, secretions, excretions, mucous membranes*, non-intact skin and/or potentially contaminated items is anticipated.

-- Gloves should be changed or removed after touching a patient’s contaminated body site and prior to touching the patient’s clean body site or the environment.
+- Gloves must be changed or removed after touching a patient’s contaminated body site and prior to touching the patient’s clean body site or the environment.

-- Gloves should be removed promptly after use, followed by immediate hand hygiene.
+- Gloves must be removed promptly after use, followed by immediate hand hygiene.

 Personal Protective Equipment: Mask, Eye Protection, Face Shield and Gowns

-- Sharps should be handled as minimally as possible.
+- Sharps must be handled as minimally as possible.

-- Used needles and other sharps should be discarded in a specially designed sharps container.
+- Used needles and other sharps must be discarded in a specially designed sharps container.

 - For specific requirements under Ontario’s needle safety legislation see the Occupational Health and Safety Act, O. Regulation 474/07, Needle Safety, available at: http://www.e-laws.gov.on.ca/html/regs/english/elaws_regs_070474_e.htm.